Air quality management in Surrey Heath

 Air quality monitoring in Surrey Heath

 SHBC monitors NO2 and PM10 at our mobile automatic monitoring station situated in Castle Road, Camberley, approximately 20m north of the M3.
-Real time monitoring results and historic data are available on the UK Air Quality website(external link).
+Real time monitoring results and historic data are available on the UK Air Quality website.

 In addition, Environmental Health monitors NO2 concentrations using diffusion tubes across a network which has recently been expanded to 53 locations, including one triplicate site co-located with the automatic monitoring station at Castle Road.
 The grid references of all our monitoring locations, and the results obtained at each monitoring sites, are stated in our Air Quality Annual Status Reports.

-In 2020 the annual mean NO2 concentration, as monitored at our automatic monitoring station and 51 diffusion tube monitoring locations, all met the objective of 40 µg/m3.
+In 2023 the annual mean NO2 concentration, as monitored at our automatic monitoring station and 53 diffusion tube monitoring locations, all meet the national objective of 40 µg/m3.

 Working in partnership to improve air quality